 He told us he takes them home and soaks them in a bucket, about a hundred at a time.
 “If they rise to the surface I throw them out because they are rotten but that only happens to two or three.”
 He said he cracks them open with a rubber mallet and eats them while he’s watching tv.
 As he was talked he got a small shovel out of the back of his car and he cracked a few nuts open and gave us taste.
 They were great, nice and moist.
 Then he showed us a long handled pruning sheer that he uses to cut them from higher branches.
 I asked if the park people ever bothered him while he was picking and he said, “No, but I’m not picking nuts today, I metal detecting.”

 As we leave our street we get a good view of a few of the neighbors backyards.
-One is mostly unused, but professionally maintained, lawn.
+One is mostly unused but with a professionally maintained lawn.
 Periodically dosed with chemicals and surrounded with the yard-worker version of yellow police crime tape.
-A small evergreen tree, the size you would buy as a live, tabletop Christmas tree, sits in the middle of the lawn.
-Still in the red plastic pot from a few years back it is partially brown.
+A small evergreen tree, the size you would buy as a live, tabletop Christmas tree, sits in the middle of their lawn.
+Still in the red plastic pot from a few years back it is now partially brown.

 We continued down Hoffman Road and stopped at the marsh like we always do.
 There was a really big bird sitting on top of the tallest dead tree and I assumed it was another hawk with its prey.
 As we moved closer we started to think it might be an eagle.
 Steve Greive came around the bend in his Jaguar and he honked at us.
 That scared it off.
 I had to come home and compare my photo with a google “eagle” search to be convinced.